zhushyu/zhushyu.github.io/_pages/about.md

 News
 ---
 We are constantly looking for self-motivated research interns.
-Please send me your CV if you are interested.
+If you are interested in causality related topics (including but not limited to: causal inference and discovery, causality-inspired machine learning, applications in root cause analysis and recommender systems, etc.),  please send your resume to zhushengyu@huawei.com or zhushyu@outlook.com)

 Selected Publications
 ---